gbraad-redhat/machinefile/README.md

 [![Machinefile build](https://github.com/gbraad-redhat/machinefile/actions/workflows/build-process.yml/badge.svg)](https://github.com/gbraad-redhat/machinefile/actions/workflows/build-process.yml) [![Machinefile test](https://github.com/gbraad-actions/machinefile-executor-action/actions/workflows/build-process.yml/badge.svg)](https://github.com/gbraad-actions/machinefile-executor-action/actions/workflows/build-process.yml)

-A simple `Dockerfile`/`Containerfile` executor that allows you to run Dockerfile/Containerfile commands directly on the host system without using Docker or any other container engine.
+A simple executor that allows you to run `Dockerfile`/`Containerfile` commands directly on the host system without using Docker, Podman or any other container engine.
 It's useful for executing build commands in a predictable environment or setting up development tools.

-## How It Works

-The Machinefile executor tool parses the Dockerfile and executes the commands on the host system.
-The tool is distributed as a pre-compiled binary for Linux (amd64 and arm64).
+The Machinefile executor tool parses the Dockerfile and executes the commands on the local or remote host system.

+## Supported commands

+The executor supports the followuing `Dockerfile` commands:

+  - `RUN`: Execute commands
+  - `COPY`: Copy files from context to a specific location
+  - `ADD`: Similar to COPY, but with additional features
+  - `USER`: Switch to different user
+  - `ENV`: Set environment variables
+  - `ARG`: Define build-time variables

 ## Usage